mashukur-rahman/10MS-Assignment/README.md

-# Bengali PDF RAG System
+# Multilingual PDF RAG System

 This project implements a Retrieval-Augmented Generation (RAG) system for Bengali PDFs using OCR, vector search, and a local LLM (Ollama).
 It extracts text from a PDF using Tesseract OCR, stores embeddings in ChromaDB, and answers user queries using an LLM with context retrieval.